ciccalab/sysSVM2/README.md

-# sysSVM2-NN
+# sysSVM2

 ## Description
-sysSMV2-NN is a computational tool for patient-specific cancer driver gene prioritisation.
+sysSMV2 is a computational tool for patient-specific cancer driver gene prioritisation.
 It is based on the principle that driver genes are characterised by particular molecular properties (*e.g.* mutations, copy number variants) and systems-level properties (*e.g.* evolutionary origin, breadth of expression).
 It works by identifying genes with similar properties to canonical drivers.
 \
 \
-The first part of the method (sysSVM2) requires a cohort of cancer samples.
+sysSVM2 requires a cohort of cancer samples.
 There are four broad steps to the algorithm:
 1. **Feature mapping**: identify the molecular and systems-level properties of damaged genes in the cohort; mark canonical drivers as a training set
 1. **Model selection**: tune SVM parameters to optimise performance, based on the sensitivity on the training set
 1. **Training**: train the model with the selected parameters
 1. **Prediction**: predict on new samples/genes, assigning a score to each.
+If necessary, extract a list of the canonical drivers in each sample, 'topped up' with the highest-scoring predictions from the algorithm.

 [//]: # (end list)

-The second part of the method uses a Neural Network (NN) to incorporate additional training samples to expand the initial sysSVM2 model.
-This can be useful in settings where new data arrive sporadically, as it saves the user from having to re-train sysSVM2 *de novo*.

 ## Download/installation
 To download sysSVM2-NN, clone this repository.